davedoesdemos/DataPlatformBackupDR/Index.md

 In cloud solutions, disaster recovery is sometimes very different to on-premises.
 Here, considerations such as speed of deployment and cost may affect the decision as to how you will recover.
 More than ever, the RPO and RTO requirements must be realistic and specific to the scenario.
 Where data is available in a replicated storage account, the difference between live continuity using clustering, booting a cold system, and building a new system from scratch might be around 30 minutes but many thousands of dollars in consumption.
 It is imperative, therefore to determine whether that 30 minute window while a database server deploys are worth the cost of leaving such a system running.
 In data platforms especially it is likely the workload is batch and would need to re-start a processing job anyway.
 Additionally, the likelihood of a regional outage from a global cloud provider is lower than that of on-premises solutions.
 The security and change controls alone make accidental outages less likely while advanced facility design and provisioning ensure that failure is less likely and may be mitigated rather than allowing a failure.
 Design of the platform ensures that many components within region are resilient or can be swapped out more quickly than a full DR failover.
 Again, the RTO comes into play as we need to balance the speed and complexity of a failover with the speed and efficiency of the cloud provider recovering.
 Data should always be made available in a secondary region, or saved to a location off-cloud.
 In the case of data platforms, much of the data is build from systems of record anyway and so can potentially be recreated rather than restored.
 Again, cost will come into the equation as you need to determine whether it’s cheaper to recreate and reprocess data or to recover it after storing backup copies.

 Because of the above, we would generally separate the concepts of data recovery and system recovery for cloud DR. System recovery may be a script to install new systems, while data will need to be replicated or copied fresh in the recovery systems.

+Scenarios to consider for cloud disaster recovery are:
+* Extended Regional Outage
+* Administrative errors
+* Region changes (planned moves to a new region)

 ## <a name="IntroductionArchive"></a>Archive